Ada Bello

-Ada C. Bello (born November 6, 1933) is a Cuban American LGBT rights activist and medical laboratory researcher.
+Ada C. Bello (November 6, 1933 – March 31, 2023) was a Cuban-American LGBT rights activist and medical laboratory researcher of Portuguese descent.
 She was a founder of the Philadelphia Chapter of Daughters of Bilitis and the Homophile Action League.
-Bello led activism efforts for the LGBT community beginning in the late 1960s and continues to serve in advocacy roles including as a board member of the LGBT Elder Initiative.
+Bello led activism efforts for the LGBT community beginning in the late 1960s and served in advocacy roles including as a board member of the LGBT Elder Initiative.

 Early life and education

 Bello was born on November 6, 1933, in Havana, Cuba.
 Her mother was a homemaker from Madeira and her father was a lawyer and judge.
 She lived in Matanzas before moving to Havana to study.
-Bello attended University of Havana from 1953 to 1956 before transferring to Louisiana State University after Fulgencio Batista closed the university.
-She earned a degree in chemistry from LSU.
-She resided in Baton Rouge, Louisiana from 1958 to 1961 before moving to Picayune, Mississippi for a year.
+Bello attended University of Havana from 1953 until 1956, upon Fulgencio Batista's closing of the university, and she transferred to Louisiana State University (LSU) afterwards.
+In 1961, she earned a bachelor's degree in chemistry from LSU.
+She resided in Baton Rouge, Louisiana, from 1958 to 1961, before moving to Picayune, Mississippi, for a year.